-Firstly I just want to say, we shouldn’t compare ourselves to other moms, we are all created uniquely.
+Firstly I just want to say, we shouldn’t compare ourselves to other moms, we are all created uniquely and we are all perfectly imperfect.
 If we continue to compare ourselves to someone who seems to have it all together, we can never be truly satisfied with who we are.
 Just remember that mom you think is perfect, also has struggles and problems that are unseen, she also compares herself to someone whom she wishes she could be more like.

 My husband and I took our two oldest daughters to Disney World when they were 4 & 5.
 We were never able to do anything like this when we were kids, so it was a HUGE deal to be able to take our kids.
 The day that we ended up going, the temps were in the 100’s!
 It was miserable!
 It was so hot everyone wanted to leave.
 We only had one-day tickets and I refused to let the dream die.
 We were so excited for this.
 I had to make this work.